Early childhood programs and services for Aboriginal children and their families.

 - promoting cultural awareness and providing access to relevant resources for the delivery of all kindergarten programs.

-You can contact a KESO through your
+You can contact your KESO through your

 Koorie preschool assistants